atmtools/typhon/README.md

 ## Testing
 Typhon contains a simple testing framework using [pytest].
-It is good practice to write code for all your functions and classes.
+It is good practice to write tests for all your functions and classes.
 Those tests may not be too extensive but should cover the basic use cases to ensure correct behavior through further development of the package.